SMTG-Bham/ThermoParser/README.rst

 We welcome any contributions, whether they be a feature request or a new piece of code (or anything else).
-Adding options is inteded to be straightforward, as each step is mostly independent of the others, so only one new function should be required.
-We would of course be happy to discuss, if desired.
+Adding options is inteded to be straightforward; the modularity of the code means that each step is mostly independent of the others.

 Bugs and feature requests can be submitted to the `issue tracker`_, while contributions can be made using the `fork and pull`_ approach.
-Contributions should have comprehensive docstrings, and where appropriate `examples`_, `documentation`_ and `tests`_ are greatly appreciated.
+Contributions should include comprehensive docstrings, and where appropriate `examples`_, further `documentation`_ and `tests`_ are greatly appreciated.

 .. _issue tracker: https://github.com/smtg-ucl/ThermoPlotter/issues